Think About Getting an Extended Warranty? Read This First

 How to Stay Safe After the Manufacturer’s Warranty Expires

-So, the manufacturer’s warranty is nice, but it will expire eventually and then, you’ll need to think about how to protect your electronic appliances.
-The choice boils down to deciding between an extended and home warranty plans.
+So, the manufacturer’s warranty is nice, but it will expire eventually, and then, you’ll need to think about how to protect your electronic appliances.
+The choice boils down to deciding between an extended and a home warranty plan.

 However, you shouldn’t forget that despite some significant advantages, home warranties aren’t perfect.
 In fact, choosing the wrong kind of plan can bring you a huge disappointment.
 To avoid this, you should do the following: